prem07086/dsa/README.md

 # Data structures and algorithms(DSA)
+Data Structures: Data structures are the way we organize data in memory or on disk.
+They provide efficient ways to store and manipulate data, making it easier to perform common operations like searching, sorting, and accessing data.

+Algorithms: Algorithms are step-by-step procedures for solving problems.
+They define the sequence of operations needed to perform a specific task or calculation.
+A good algorithm should be efficient, accurate, and easy to understand and implement.

 Data structures and algorithms are fundamental concepts in computer science and programming.
 They are essential for solving complex problems efficiently, and they form the basis of many computer programs.

 Data structures are specialized ways of organizing and storing data, and they allow you to efficiently perform specific operations.
 Common data structures include:
+Learn the fundamentals: Start by studying the basic data structures and algorithms, such as arrays, linked lists, trees, sorting algorithms, and searching algorithms.
 1. Arrays: A fixed-size collection of elements, typically of the same data type, stored in contiguous memory locations.
 Linked Lists: A linear collection of elements, called nodes, where each node contains a data element and a reference (or pointer) to the next node in the sequence.
 1. Stacks: A linear data structure that follows the Last-In-First-Out (LIFO) principle, where elements are added and removed from the same end called the top.